jwharm/java-gi/README.md

 ```

 ### Naming conventions

 All Java types and methods are named according to Java naming conventions.
 Namespaces are converted into package names (reverse-domain-name style), for example `org.cairographics` for the `Cairo` namespace.

-Namespace-global functions and constants are exposed in one class, for example the class `org.gtk.glib.GLib` contains static members for all global declarations in the GLib namespace.
+Namespace-global functions and constants are exposed in one class, for example the class `org.gnome.glib.GLib` contains static members for all global declarations in the GLib namespace.

 A small number of types have been renamed in the Java API to avoid confusion:

 - [`GObject.Object`](https://docs.gtk.org/gobject/class.Object.html) is named `GObject` (instead of `Object`) to avoid confusion with `java.lang.Object`
-- As a result, the namespace-global functions and constants in the `GObject` namespace can be found in `org.gtk.gobject.GObjects` (notice the trailing 's').
+- As a result, the namespace-global functions and constants in the `GObject` namespace can be found in `org.gnome.gobject.GObjects` (notice the trailing 's').
 - [`GLib.String`](https://docs.gtk.org/glib/struct.String.html) is named `GString` (instead of `String`) to avoid confusion with `java.lang.String`
 - [`Gtk.Builder`](https://docs.gtk.org/gtk4/class.Builder.html) is named `GtkBuilder` (instead of `Builder`) to avoid confusion with the `Builder` that java-gi generates for every class.

 ### Source code

 The Java API is generated as source code and then compiled into JAR files.
-The generated code is properly formatted and indented, and snapshots are [available online](https://github.com/jwharm/java-gi-generated-sources) for reference.
+Snapshots of the generated code are [available online](https://github.com/jwharm/java-gi-generated-sources) for reference.

 ## Known issues

 The bindings are still under active development and have not been thoroughly tested yet.
 The most notable issues and missing features are currently:

 - Java does not support unsigned data types.
 Be extra careful when native code returns, for example, a `guint`.
-- A [closure marshaller](https://docs.gtk.org/gobject/struct.Closure.html) has not yet been implemented as part of java-gi 0.3.
-As a result, you cannot create custom signals yet, or use functions like `g_object_bind_property_with_closures`.
 - Reference-counted classes are automatically cleaned by java-gi, but for other types, like `GString`, you still need to manually call [`free`](https://docs.gtk.org/glib/method.String.free.html) when applicable.
 (GObject-Introspection [recently added](https://gitlab.gnome.org/GNOME/gobject-introspection/-/merge_requests/365) annotations for copy and free functions, that will help implement this in a future java-gi release.)
 - The code is not yet completely portable.
 Specifically: When generating memory layouts for structs, the generator assumes a 64-bit Linux platform with regards to the size of data types.
-- While running the gradle build script, a large number of DocLint warnings occur during Javadoc generation.
-These are safe to ignore.
-The quality and completeness of the generated Javadoc is still a work in progress.
 - Some functions (like `Gio.DesktopAppInfo.search`) work with nested arrays (`gchar***`).
 These aren't supported yet.